10 Fertility Myths Debunked

 There’s a whole lot of crazy talk floating around when it comes to trying to conceive.
 We’re here to put the myths about getting pregnant to rest and give you the down low on what you can do to boost your chances of getting pregnant.

 1. Missionary is the best position for TTC.

-This is a myth about conception - there is actually no best position for conceiving.
+This is a myth about conception - there is actually no best position for getting pregnant.

 2. Put your legs up after sex to increase your chances.

 There is no scientific evidence that lying down with your legs up increases your chances.